Easter Appetizer Puff Pastry Spinach Rolls

 Step-by-Step Recipe Instructions

-STEP 1: Drain 10 oz thawed frozen spinach and wring out any extra moisture using a mesh cloth or kitchen towel.
+- Squeeze the spinach: Drain thawed frozen spinach and wring out any extra moisture using a mesh cloth or kitchen towel.

-STEP 2: Transfer to a medium mixing bowl, then mix in ½ cup shredded sharp cheddar cheese, ½ cup shredded, low-moisture mozzarella cheese, 2-3 Tablespoons grated parmesan, ¼ teaspoon garlic powder, ¼ teaspoon onion powder, and ¼ teaspoon salt until well combined.
+- Mix the cheese filling: Transfer to a medium mixing bowl, then mix in shredded sharp cheddar cheese, shredded, low-moisture mozzarella cheese, grated parmesan, garlic powder, onion powder, and salt until well combined.

-STEP 5: Place pinwheels on a parchment-lined baking sheet and refrigerate for 15–20 minutes.
+- Chill the pinwheels: Place pinwheels on a parchment-lined baking sheet and refrigerate for 15 to 20 minutes.

-STEP 7: Once the rolls have chilled, brush the tops lightly with an egg wash (1 large beaten egg mix with 1 Tablespoon water).
+- Apply the egg wash: Once the rolls have chilled, brush the tops lightly with an egg wash (large beaten egg mix with water).

 How can I reheat these and keep them crispy?